Dr. Ramesh can help people with the following eye complaints:

 An oculoplastic surgeon is a facial plastic surgeon who has dedicated his/her career to focusing on the delicate interplay between the eye and the eyelids.
 An oculoplastic surgeon certified by the American Society of Ophthalmic Plastic and Reconstructive Surgery will have the most experience in providing safe, effective, and long-lasting results?

-Surgery usually lasts 60-90 minutes.
+Eyelid bag surgery in New Jersey usually lasts 60-90 minutes.
 Patients are under twilight anesthesia or light sedation, which minimizes risks.
 Patients are bruised and swollen for 7-10 days but are able to open their eyes and see.
 There are no patches or bandages over the eyes after surgery.
 While complete healing takes 2-3 months, your eyes will already be more open and refreshed after the initial week.

 All surgeries carry inherent risks, which is why your surgery must be performed by a highly-rated oculoplastic surgeon.
 The most common risks of eyelid bag surgeries include excessive bleeding, dry eye, infections, and asymmetry issues.
 However, Dr. Ramesh performs all eyelid surgeries under strict safety protocols and guidelines to minimize the risks.